Tips and Timeline for Recovery After Facelift Surgery

 - You can speed up your recovery by following all the post-operative instructions closely and taking good care of yourself.

-- Use ice on your face to minimize swelling.
-Be careful not to ice burn it.
+- Use ice on your face to minimise swelling.
+Be careful not to ice burn it

 How do you wash your hair after a facelift?